tonysm/jigsaw.tonysm.com/source/_posts/2020-01-29-top-lessons-for-startups.markdown

 date:   2020-01-05
 tags: startups lessons getting-real
 section: content
+excerpt: Here's some tips I would give to someone building a startup today.
 ---

 > We've worked for a lot of different companies.
 What is the top lesson we can share with startups that we've learned from our experience?